dikshyant07/springboot-security-app/README.md

 - Input validation for secure API requests
 - Unit tests for the service layer using Mockito
 - Configurable profiles (`dev` and `prod`) with safe environment variables
-- Pagination support for admin APIs (e.g., list users in pages)
+- Pagination support for admin API
 - Sorting support for admin APIs (e.g., sort users by name, role, or creation date)
 - Swagger integration for API testing and documentation
 - Basic crud operations by admins.